 Student Records and Privacy of Information Policy

-In accepting the offer of admission to CCRTC, a student acknowledges the right of CCRTC to collect and maintain personal information under its Student Records and Privacy of Information (210) policy.
-This includes the use of any photographs in which a student may appear for college-approved publications.
+In signing the Registration Agreement at the start of the academic year, a student acknowledges the right of CCRTC to collect and maintain personal information under its Student Records and Privacy of Information Policy (210).
+Signing the Use of Photographs Waiver allows CCRTC to use any photographs in which a student may appear for College-approved publications.

 CCRTC is committed to protecting the confidentiality and privacy of the personal information in every reasonable manner.
-CCRTC will not disclose the confidential contents of a student record outside CCRTC, unless compelled by law to do so, or when authorized by the student in writing.
+CCRTC will not disclose the confidential contents of a student's record outside CCRTC, unless compelled by law to do so, or when authorized in writing by the student.
 An electronic record of a student’s achievement is preserved permanently.